Ben Simmons gives jersey to young fan after game

 But the ending was unforgettable for a better reason for one young Sixers die-hard.

-Moments after the game ended, forward Ben Simmons gave Beau Freeman the jersey off his back.
+Moments after the game ended, forward Ben Simmons gave Beau Freedman the jersey off his back.

 "It means a lot.
 It's crazy how you can get a jersey.
-I can't believe that happened," Freeman said.
+I can't believe that happened," Freedman said.

-Freeman, who is from New Hampshire, is still trusting the process and says wait until next year.
+Freedman, who is from New Hampshire, is still trusting the process and says wait until next year.

 Ben Simmons gives jersey off his back to Sixers fan after loss pic.twitter.com/lp88Fltsmp— Jeff Skversky 6abc (@JeffSkversky) May 10, 2018